CulturesSupports/Local_developer/README.md

 --------------

-we configure also up instances and set the Romans for logic application, designs
+# we configure also up instances and set the Routines for logic application, designs

 - we are on the whiteboard interface design
 - We put down the sign on whiteboard